Featured Items

 (branch color for Heer Generals) underlay of badge cloth with tongues

-pips are positioned in the diamond style pattern of two side by side pips at
+aluminum rank pips are positioned in the diamond style pattern of two side by

-the base of the board with a single pip centered directly above indicating
+side pips at the base of the board with a single pip centered directly above

-moderate amount of use and age toning to the silver and gold but are in very
+exhibit a moderate amount of use and age toning to the silver and gold but

-screw post shoulder button in pebbled gold is affixed to the left shoulder
+A single screw post shoulder button in pebbled gold is affixed to the

 one of the more difficult and rare ranks for the collector to find, as few